weenhanceit/gaapi/README.md

 ```

 ## Example
-Get the number of visitors to a site for January, 2018, with credentials previously obtained and store in `./credentials.json`:
+Get the number of visitors to a site for January, 2018, with credentials previously obtained and stored in `./credentials.json`:
 ```
 gaapi -c ./credentials.json VIEW_ID
 {